bensen011/Orbital-Dynamics-Simulation/README.md

 ## Overview:

-An interactive Python simulation that models Keplerian trajectories and calcultes the $\Delta v$ requirements for apsidal circularisation manoeuvers.
+An interactive Python simulation that models Keplerian trajectories and calculates the $\Delta v$ requirements for apsidal circularisation manoeuvres.
 This tool visualises unpowered spaceflight and orbital phase shifting in real-time, functioning as a dynamic mission-control telemetry display.

 ## Key Features:

-**Physics Engine:** Calculates real-time orbital velocity and manoeuver requirements using the Vis-viva equation:
+**Physics Engine:** Calculates real-time orbital velocity and manoeuvre requirements using the Vis-viva equation:

 $$v = \sqrt{GM(2/r - 1/a)}$$